Seif-Mamdouh/oidc_service/README.md

 - Allows users to have access control over Github's action infrastructure based on the contents of OIDC tokens.
 - Service is deployed to [railsway.app](https://railway.app/project/a9d3b2d2-1866-4d35-a803-a54edcef2ca9/service/6711e96e-a059-456e-af4a-7f316736785d)

+ ## Use case Scanrio
+ - GitHub Actions workflow would generate an OIDC token.
+ - This token can then be sent to our system for validation.
+ - Our system verifies the token and returns the decoded claims if it's valid.

 ## Main components
 - `GitHubClaims` struct: